spiral-project/blog/content/daybed/daybed-revival.rst

 Adding Access control to the mix
 --------------------------------

-Then we decided it would make sense to have ACLs on top of the API, to decide who can access to what.
+Then we decided it would make sense to have permissions on top of the API, to decide who can access to what.
 After a bunch of time hacking, we came up with a working solution:

 Each model would be created with an ACL policy attached to it.
-This policy would tell who can do what, for each kind of data attached to a model (the definition, the data, and the ACLs).
+This policy would tell who can do what, for each kind of data attached to a model (the definition, the data, and the permissions).

 The way we defined this was inspired by how UNIX filesystems works.
 You would define a bunch of permissions, with a binary mask and then we would use it to